Niebla Roja

-Sergio Raymundo Chávez Velasco (born March 20, 1986), better known by his ring name Niebla Roja (Spanish for "Red Mist"), is a Mexican luchador (or professional wrestler), who works for the Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-He previously worked as Ángel de Plata (Spanish for "Silver Angel") between 2008 and 2012 before adopting his current ring name.
-A second-generation wrestler, he is the son of retired wrestler Apolo Chávez, and the brother of Miguel Ángel Chávez Velasco, who is also a luchador under the ring name Ángel de Oro (Spanish for "Golden Angel").
+Sergio Raymundo Chávez Velasco (born March 20, 1986), better known by his ring name Niebla Roja (Spanish for "Red Mist"), is a Mexican professional wrestler.
+He works for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL), where he is one-half of the current CMLL World Tag Team Champions and Strong Openweight Tag Team Champions in his first reign.
+A second-generation wrestler, he is the son of retired wrestler Apolo Chávez, and the brother of Miguel Ángel Chávez Velasco, who is also a professional wrestler under the ring name Ángel de Oro ("Golden Angel").

-Chávez has been working for CMLL since 2008.
-He is a former CMLL World Light Heavyweight Champion and CMLL World Tag Team Champion.
-He is also a former CMLL World Trios Champion as part of Los Guerreros Laguneros with Euforia and Último Guerrero.
+Chávez joined CMLL in 2008 and previously worked as Ángel de Plata ("Silver Angel") between that year and 2012 before adopting his current ring name.
+He is a former CMLL World Light Heavyweight Champion, CMLL World Tag Team Champion and CMLL World Trios Champion with Euforia and Último Guerrero as part of Los Guerreros Laguneros, a group he worked with until 2017.
 Chávez wrestled in the main event of the CMLL 84th Anniversary Show, losing the match and his mask to Gran Guerrero.
+He is also the winner of the 2017 La Copa Junior VIP and 2019 Copa Dinastías with Ángel de Oro.
+He has also wrestled for New Japan Pro-Wrestling (NJPW).

 Professional wrestling career

+Early career (2006–2008)

 Sergio Chávez and his younger brother Miguel, better known under the ring name Ángel de Oro, are both sons of professional wrestler Apolo Chávez and grew up idolizing their father, hoping to follow in his footsteps.
-He made his professional wrestling debut in 2006, under the name Guerrero Inca (Incan Warrior), as an enmascarado, or masked wrestler, working mainly in the local Gómez Palacio, Durango area.
-Early in his career he would often work opposite his brother as the two developed an in-ring feud without revealing that they were related.
-The feud led both Chávez to work for International Wrestling Revolution Group (IWRG) on opposite sides, but Sergio broke his arm in early 2008 and he did not compete for eight months.
+Under a mask with the ring name Guerrero Inca ("Incan Warrior"), he made his professional wrestling debut in 2006, working mainly in the local Gómez Palacio, Durango area.
+Early in his career, he frequently wrestled opposite his younger brother, including for International Wrestling Revolution Group (IWRG), as the two developed a feud without revealing they were related.
+Sergio broke his arm in early 2008 and did not compete for eight months.